Last updated: Sep-26-2023

 For more information and details on constructing dynamic URLs see Delivering images using dynamic URLs.

 You may want to allow certain developers to run specific endpoints in the Admin and Upload APIs and their equivalent SDK methods, and deny them from running others.
-You can coordinate with a Cloudinary solutions engineer to customize multiple API key/secret pairs for your product environment, with each pair allowing access to different endpoints or groups of endpoints.
-You can then assign each customized API key/secret pair to different developers to control who can perform which programmatic actions in your product environment.
+You can coordinate with a Cloudinary solutions engineer to customize multiple access keys (API key/secret pairs) for your product environment, with each pair allowing access to different endpoints or groups of endpoints.
+You can then assign each customized access key pair to different developers to control who can perform which programmatic actions in your product environment.

 For example, you might want to allow certain developers to: